swisscatplus/EM_onrobot/README.md

 ## Overview

-The `EM_onrobot` repository contains the software that runs on the mobile robot.
+The `EM_onrobot` repository contains the software that runs directly on the mobile robot.
 It is responsible for:

 - Controlling the **DYNAMIXEL XC430-W150** differential-drive motors.